Global Health Matters

-Global Health Matters 2017 will take place on March 22, 2017, from 8:30 am to 12:30 pm Eastern Standard Time (UTC - 4) in Philadelphia, PA.
-The theme of this year’s forum is Health and the Built Environment.
+Global Health Matters 2017 took place on March 22, 2017, from 8:30 am to 12:30 pm Eastern Standard Time (UTC - 4) in Philadelphia, PA.
+The theme of this year’s forum was Health and the Built Environment.
 The built environment is the human-made space in which we live, work, and play.
-In a highly interactive session with in-room and online participants, FAIMER Fellows and invited guests will examine the connection between health and the built environment, with a focus on applying these ideas to local contexts.
-By the end of the forum, participants will be able to:
+In a highly interactive session with in-room and online participants, FAIMER Fellows and invited guests examined the connection between health and the built environment, with a focus on applying these ideas to local contexts.
+By the end of the forum, participants were able to:

 - Define the built environment.